ousidus/ticket_machine/README.md

 ## Usage

+### For Users:
-1. **Create Account**: Visit the signup page to create a new account with email verification
+1. **Create Account**: Visit the signup page to create a new account (no email verification required)
 2. **Login**: Use the login page to access your existing account
-3. **Create Tickets**: Click "New Ticket" to create a support ticket with title, description, and priority
+3. **Create Tickets**: Click "New Ticket" in the navbar to open the fullscreen ticket creation modal
+4. **Add Attachments**: Upload images, documents, or files to your tickets
+5. **Add Tags**: Organize tickets with custom tags for better categorization
-4. **Manage Tickets**: View all your tickets in the dashboard with status indicators
+6. **View Tickets**: See all your tickets in real-time on the dashboard
+7. **Ticket Details**: Click the eye icon to view full ticket details, add comments, and see attachments
-5. **Update Status**: Change ticket status from the dropdown (Open → In Progress → Closed)
+8. **Update Status**: Change ticket status from the dropdown (Open → In Progress → Closed)

-6. **Logout**: Use the user menu in the top-right corner to sign out
+### For Admins/Reviewers:
+1. **Admin Dashboard**: Access `/admin` for the kanban board view of all tickets
+2. **Assign Tickets**: Assign tickets to team members from the kanban board
+3. **Manage All Tickets**: View and update tickets from all users
+4. **Real-time Updates**: See changes instantly across all connected users
+5. **Comments**: Add internal comments and track ticket discussions

 ## Project Structure